wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    ``\n``` is an escape character for new line

-   The md in the file name designates markdown format.
-The README.md file GitHub can create with this specific name to describe each repository.

    Alternately, you can of course edit files manually, we can use vim or another text editor (such as nano, atom, etc.) to change contents inside files.

    <pre><strong>vim README.md
    </strong></pre>

+   The md in the file name designates markdown format.
+The README.md file Git hosts can create with this specific name to describe each repository.

-   * If you use vim, press the I key to begin insertion and press Esc to end insertion mode.
+   If you use vim, press the I key to begin insertion and press Esc to end insertion mode.
    When out of insertion mode, type : to enter command mode, then <strong>wq</strong> to write and quit the program or then <strong>q!</strong> to quit without changes.

    PROTIP: Remember to save the file before switching.

-4. Use cat program to display all lines in .gitignore:

-   <pre><strong>cat .gitignore</strong></pre>
+4. Display the last 3 lines in the file to confirm:

+   <pre><strong>tail -3 .ignore</strong></pre>

+   This is better than using the cat program which displays all lines.

    <a name="GitStatus"></a>